fineprint-global/fabio/README.md

 FABIO database v2:
 Not yet published!
 Do not use or distribute without prior consent by the author.
 Contact [Martin Bruckner](mailto:martin.bruckner@wu.ac.at) for more information.

-### License
-This data repository is distributed under the CC BY-NC-SA 4.0 License.
-You are free to share and adapt the material for non-commercial purposes using proper citation.
-If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
-In case you are interested in a collaboration, I am happy to receive inquiries via [email](mailto:martin.bruckner@wu.ac.at).

 ### Database availability
 The FABIO v1 database is available via Zenodo (http://dx.doi.org/10.5281/zenodo.2577067).